Travel

 Spring Fever in New Orleans: April & May

-Sizzling Summers in NOLA: June, July, August & September
+Things To Do in NOLA: June, July, August & September

-Looking for the best time to visit New Orleans?
 Well, June through September might not top the list unless you love a good sauna experience.
 These months are the hottest and most humid, with temperatures that could make a crawfish sweat.
 Major festivals take a hiatus, probably to avoid melting attendees.
 Hurricane season peaks in August and September, so pack your rain boots and an ark just in case.

 Key Events in New Orleans